tencentyun/intlcloud-documents/doc_new/436_对象存储_COS/intl_en/C10976_COSCMD 工具_intl_en.md

 ## Feature Description
 With COSCMD tool, users can perform operations such as batch upload/download/deletion of Objects using simple command line instructions.

-> If you upload a file through this tool, an existing file with the same name will be overwritten.
-Detection of filename duplication is not supported.
+>!
+This tool does not detect filename duplication.
+Uploading a file with the same name will overwrite the existing file.

 ## Operating Environment